hgarciaospina/food-court-square-meals/README.md

           password: <your-password>
    ```
 5. After the tables are created execute src/main/resources/data.sql content am example to populate the database
+6. To manage the database, DBeaver 23.0.3 was used.

 <!-- USAGE -->
 ## Usage